top of page

 AI isn’t here to replace you — it is a tool that can help us teach better, faster, and way more sustainably.

-Why AI Matters for ESL Teachers — Right Now
+Why AI Matters for Teachers — Right Now

-In ESL classrooms, teachers juggle an overwhelming number of tasks:
+In every classroom, teachers juggle an overwhelming number of tasks:

 • Designing level‑appropriate materials